 By Dr. Jim Dahle, WCI Founder

 Every year or two, Vanguard changes its process slightly.
 If you understand the Backdoor Roth IRA, these little tweaks are no big deal.
 If it's your first time, they can be confusing.
-We periodically update this post, but if you're doing this process don't be surprised if it looks a little different from what you see here.
+We periodically update this post, but if you're doing this process sometime after this post gets published again, don't be surprised if it looks a little different from what you see here.
 The most recent update uses screenshots from 2025.
-Here's all you need to know to do a Backdoor Roth IRA with Vanguard:

 Step 1: Contribute to Vanguard Traditional IRA

-First, go to your traditional IRA account and click on “Transact”.
-That will give you a drop down menu where one of the choices is “Contribute to IRA.”
+First, go to your traditional IRA account and click on Transact.
+That will give you a drop-down menu, where one of the choices is “Contribute to IRA.”
 Click on that.

 This will bring you to this page.